Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 ```

 Even though the address of the Libc is not revealed, we can leak it by using `puts@plt` to output the address of the `puts@got`.
-We need a few things perform this attack:
+We need a few things to perform this attack:

 - [ ] Offset between buffer and stored return address to `main()`
 - [ ] Location of `puts@plt`